-The Guidelines for Hiring Foreign Staff in the Public Service document provides information about the different steps you need to take in order to work in Germany as a researcher in the public sector.
-The guidelines explain in detail the documents required for you to be hired and what to pay attention to regarding these.
-Please make sure to bring your legalized/apostilled documents if you need to apply for a residence permit in Leipzig (this applies especially to birth and marriage certificates as well as diplomas).
+The Guidelines for Hiring Foreign Staff in the Public Service provide information about the different steps you need to take in order to work in Germany as a researcher in the public sector.
+It explains in detail the documents required for you to be hired and what to pay particular attention to.
+Please make sure to bring your legalised/apostilled documents if you need to apply for a residence permit in Leipzig (this applies especially to birth and marriage certificates as well as diplomas).
 Otherwise, the process of applying for a residence permit will take much longer.

-Please also look at our FAQ section in order to get answers to questions about everyday life in Leipzig as well as intercultural questions about Germany in general.
+Please also look at our FAQ section for answers to questions about everyday life in Leipzig as well as intercultural questions about Germany in general.